 - Operates in similar voltages to lead acid, but REQUIRES a charge designed for lithium iron phosphate chemistry

 - Can deliver very high current outputs

 - Lightweight and small for the storage capacity

 - Much more expensive than other technology

 What do we recommend?

-In almost all off-grid applications, we recommend using a VRLA battery that is designed for solar.
+In small scale off-grid applications, we recommend using a VRLA battery that is designed for solar.
 Our most popular battery for off grid use is the 200ah GEL battery, at it offers a great balance.
 It has a high service life, can handle being deeply discharged a few times without significant damage, is very safe, compatible with almost all charge controllers and inverters, and has a cost comparable to FLA and AGM batteries.

 If you have high current or PSoC requirements we can look into lead carbon, however we often find the switch to 2V batteries as a better alternative, as lead carbon batteries require being discharged to a lower voltage than most inverters support to extract the available capacity.